Master's DegreesMaster of EngineeringMaster of Engineering ManagementMaster of ScienceAdmissions

 Trainees are selected from applicants to Dartmouth's PhD Innovation Program expressing interest in TPSI.

-- Evidence of participation in multi-disciplinary and/or non-traditional learning opportunities;
+- Applicants must show evidence of participation in multi-disciplinary and/or non-traditional learning opportunities.

-- Demonstration of creativity and/or motivation and passion for translational research, innovation and entrepreneurship through extra-curricular activities;
+- Applicants must show demonstration of creativity and/or motivation and passion for translational research, innovation and entrepreneurship through extra-curricular activities.

 - Trainees are selected from applicants to Dartmouth’s PhD Innovation Program who have specifically expressed an interest in TPSI.